mitraboga/CS50AI/README.md

 This repository contains my completed project work for **Harvard CS50's Introduction to Artificial Intelligence with Python**.

+I completed all **12 CS50AI projects**, covering the full course journey from classical search algorithms to modern transformer-based natural language processing.
+Completing these projects earned me the **CS50AI Certificate from Harvard University**, validating my hands-on understanding of core artificial intelligence concepts and my ability to implement them in Python.

+This repository is more than a course archive.

+It is a portfolio of AI foundations.

+Each project represents a different layer of intelligent systems: how machines search, reason, predict, learn, and understand language.

 CS50AI covers the core ideas behind modern artificial intelligence, including:

 - Search algorithms